syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 1. Use the following code example while adding scripts and styles
-2. Same files can also acquire from the following location C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
+2. Same files can also be acquired from the following location C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
-3. Please download jquery.globalize.min.js from jQuery site to local machine and refer from the following code example.
+3. Download jquery.globalize.min.js from jQuery site to local machine and refer the following code example.

 {% highlight html %}